 It is highly recommended students register at least 2-4 weeks prior to term start to ensure enrolment in OCHS courses.
-OCHS 1000 fills extremely quickly; for this course, it is recommended to enrol within two weeks of registration opening.
+OCHS 1000 fills quickly.

 There is no ‘waitlist’ system for BCIT part-time studies courses.
 Once a section is full, continue to monitor the OCHS course webpage over the registration period to see if a registered student drops out of the course, thereby leaving a space available.